Skip to main content

 Initiative in Listonomicon is calculated using a roll of d8+dex+bonuses.
 The vanilla calculation uses a d4 while the tabletop uses a d20.
 There are pros and cons to all three approaches. d8 was chosen to provide enough randomness to prevent most characters from consistently “beating” the initiative mechanic, while still enabling rogue (assassin)s, and other characters who heavily rely on going first to reasonably guarantee success with the Alert feat, high dex, and +init gear.
 You can change this using MCM.

 Absolute Wrath is the patrician's choice for a more challenging, and more random, Listo experience.
-It does not have to be used with OPTIONAL_Listo Hard Mode.
-Ajax's own preferred game setup is Hard Mode off, Absolute Wrath on.
+It can be used with or without the CX setting change.
 This mod randomly assigns buffs, changes, and abilities to enemies (with some logic built in to avoid giving out the most powerful effects until the party reaches higher levels).
 These buffs range from mild (resistance to common damage types) to wild (explodes on death in a cloud that disarms and confuses anyone nearby while triggering a wild magic surge).
 Listo's CX config intentionally applies a number of curated choices from AW to various enemies; enabling Absolute Wrath will enable both the original purpose of the mod (random distribution of modifiers), and the part of Listo's CX config that hands out intentional, chosen AW modifiers. tl;dr even if no random effects are assigned in a particular fight, Listo will overall be harder - but consider this the "Wild Wasteland" experience.

 Deadlier Honour Mode (DHM) Bosses and Encounters: This optional mod adds boss fights, dungeons, and encounters throughout BG3 designed to challenge experienced players who know how to exploit game features and truly want to flex their tactical genius.
 It is not recommended to enable DHM unless you truly love BG3/Listo combat, want more of it, and want to brag about clearing bosses and dungeons.